felikafelix/Hackintosh-Thinkpad-T480s/README.md

 <details><summary>🔍 Not tested </summary>

-- Thunderbolt 3 (I don't have TB3 device, but the power delivery is still working)
+- Thunderbolt 3 (I don't have TB3 devices, but the power delivery and type c still working)
 - WWAN (i don't have wwan card)
 - Card Reader (i don't have memory card)